 Sales of our stock by our executive officers and directors, or the perception that such sales may occur, could adversely affect the market price of our stock.
 We have also registered all common stock that we may issue under our employee benefits plans.
 As a result, these shares can be freely sold in the public market upon issuance, subject to restrictions under the securities laws.
-Some of our executive officers have adopted trading plans under SEC Rule 10b5-1 to dispose of a portion of their stock.
-Any of our executive officers or directors may adopt such trading plans in the future.
+Any of our executive officers or directors may adopt trading plans under SEC Rule 10b5-1 to dispose of a portion of their stock.
 If any of these events cause a large number of our shares to be sold in the public market, the sales could reduce the trading price of our common stock and impede our ability to raise future capital.